Vr6R32/mb-project/README.md

 <p align="left">
 1. Each advertisement has its own unique url guiding you to a page with its detailed information and full description.<br>
-2. It has nice looking gallery on which u can pick photo or iterate with keyboard left&right arrows.<br>
+2. It has nice looking gallery on which u can pick photo or iterate with keyboard left & right arrows.<br>
 3. Layout contains advertisement details and formatted description provided by user.<br>
 4. On the top of the site next to advertisement title , we can see few buttons which can create new conversation, add link to favourites or edit advertisement if user is an owner.
 </p>